Cortisol is known as the stress hormone because of its role in the body’s stress response. But cortisol is about more than just stress.

 Medication side effects

 Certain medications can cause an increase in cortisol levels.
-For example, oral contraceptives are linked to increased cortisol in the blood.
+For example, oral contraceptives are to increased cortisol in the blood.

 Corticosteroid medications used to treat asthma, arthritis, certain cancers, and other conditions can also cause high cortisol levels when taken in high doses or for a long period of time.